-Thanks to the speedy absorption rate and lightweight consistency of body lotion, you can use this easy beauty product year round to keep your skin supple and healthy.
-However, not all body lotions are created equally, and with an endless supply of options on today's market, choosing the right one can be tough.
+Thanks to the speedy absorption rate and lightweight consistency of body lotion, you can use this easy beauty product year round to keep your skin supple and feeling good.
+However, not all body lotions are created equal, and with an endless supply of options on today's market, choosing the right takes careful consideration.

 A good body lotion does the following.

 Replenishes moisture: Not only is dry, flaky skin uncomfortable, it can also lead to deeper damage and accelerated aging.
 Applying body lotion every day helps keep skin hydrated and healthy.

 Smooths and nourishes trouble spots: Elbows, knees, and heels sometimes need a bit of extra care, even if the rest of your skin isn’t particularly dry.
 Regular use of a nourishing body lotion can hydrate and smooth rough areas.

 Feels lightweight: Since lotions have a higher water-to-oil ratio, they tend to have a thinner consistency that's easy to spread and doesn't leave skin feeling greasy.
 Most body lotions absorb quickly and work well even in warmer climates.